ggneilc/self-statistics/README.md

 # Abstract

-Even if my idea for a 'digital twin' was hijacked by the government, I can still pursue the second brain ideology and implement a *digital fitness twin*; until we have sensors implanted in our bodies, or near perfect readings from smart watched, manually data entry (or semi-passive entry) will be a requirement for creating the best dataset to train a model on your own personal metrics.
+until we have sensors implanted in our bodies, or near perfect readings from smart watched, manually data entry (or semi-passive entry) will be a requirement for creating the best dataset to train a model on your own personal metrics.

-> [!fact] Mission Statement
+> Mission Statement
->
-> Be a first and foremost *digital fitness twin*; enable robust tracking and prediction models for core health metrics.
+> Enable robust tracking and prediction models for core health metrics.
 Additional focal point is making the data entry enjoyable, and aggregating/viewing/processing information as seemless as possible

 > [!error] Post-Research:  Dataset Issue
->
 > The pre requisite of using machine learning is having a large, organized data source readily available.
 There is no dataset that tracks (calories eaten per day | bodyweight).
 The **only availble metric dataset** is on calories burned during a workout session from fitbit.

 Therefore, the primary responsibility of this application needs to be